digitaltom/photobooth/README.md

 with their mobile phones.

 To load the UI in record (photobooth) mode, open it like this: http://&lt;ip&gt;/?rw/ \
-There is an automatically deployed instance [running on Heroku](https://photobooth-3.herokuapp.com/?rw/) (no camera connected...).
+To show the UI, there is an automatically deployed instance [running on Heroku](https://photobooth-3.herokuapp.com/?rw/) (no camera connected...).

 ## Hardware Setup